randyreeder/smartthings/GARMIN_INTEGRATION.md

 - ✅ No token creation needed
 - ✅ Official SmartThings login
 - ✅ More user-friendly
+- ✅ Secure API key only (no user ID needed)
 - ❌ Requires one-time web browser setup

 Both methods provide the same functionality - users can choose based on their preference!